500Please enter only a-z,A-Z,0-9,@!>$&-()',./

 There are some basic CPF rules that every CPF member has to follow.
 We’ve applied these to your forecast, assuming you’re a Singapore citizen or PR, private or public sector non-pensionable employee.

-- CPF monthly contribution capped at an ordinary wage ceiling of SGD 6,000
+- CPF monthly contribution capped at an ordinary wage ceiling of SGD 6,000, which will be increased incrementally to SGD 8,000 by 1 Jan 2026.

 - CPF contribution rates by age